tigerabrodi/qooper-react-exercise/README.md

 I built the app with accessibility in mind.
 I used semantic HTML and added ARIA attributes where necessary.
 This is also where Testing Library helps, because of its accessible queries.
 It helped me spot areas where I could improve the accessibility of the app.

-An example is the `Input` component where I added a hidden label associated with the input to give it an accessible name.
+An example is the `Textbox` component where I added a hidden label associated with the input to give it an accessible name.
 It's hidden visually but screen readers can still read it.

 # Notes